Automatic (Hikaru Utada song): Promotion and cover versions

-In order to promote the single, Utada conducted several commercial endorsements with companies throughout Japan.
-It was featured on the Game Boy Color video game, Beatmania GB 2 GatchaMIX for the Game Boy Color.
-Additionally, "Automatic" has appeared on all concert tours by the singer; its first appearance was her Bohemian Summer Tour in 2000.
-The following year, Utada hosted an MTV Unplugged series which had them performed the number as one of the closing songs; it was featured on the live album/DVD, and premiered throughout various Japanese music television shows.
-Three years later, the singer included the track on the set list for her Live in Budokan tour, which was a resident series of concerts at Nippon Budokan, and two years later on Utada United as part of the encore.
-In 2010, Utada commenced her first international tour in the United Kingdom and United States, titled Utada: In the Flesh 2010.
-For each date, she performed "Automatic", which was again, another encore number, and also performed it on her December 2010 show Wild Life.
+In order to promote the single, Utada conducted several endorsements with companies throughout Japan.
+It was featured on the video game Beatmania GB 2 GatchaMIX (1999) for the Game Boy Color.
+Additionally, "Automatic" has appeared on all of the singer's concert tours; its first appearance was their Bohemian Summer Tour in 2000.
+The following year, Utada hosted an MTV Unplugged series, in which they performed the number as one of the closing songs; it was also featured on the live album/DVD, and premiered throughout various Japanese music television shows.
+Three years later, the singer included the track on the set list for their Live in Budokan tour, which was a resident series of concerts at Nippon Budokan, and two years later on Utada United as part of the encore.
+In 2010, Utada commenced their first international tour in the United Kingdom and United States, titled Utada: In the Flesh 2010.
+For each date, they performed "Automatic" as an encore number, and also performed it during their December 2010 show Wild Life.

 In 1999, Hong Kong singer and actress Kelly Chen covered the song in Mandarin.
 Ten years later, Jamaican reggae group Sly and Robbie and Unitzz released an English language cover of the song.
 A second reggae cover was produced in 2011 by DJ Sasa with Island Souls on their album Respect!
 J-Pop, featuring vocals by Shinobu Nakasone of OrangeClover.
 Kyoto rock band Unchain released a cover of the song on their cover album Love & Groove Delivery (2013).
 Swedish band Dirty Loops covered the song on their 2014 album Loopified, and in the same year singer-songwriter Yasuyuki Okamura recorded the song for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.